apache/arrow-cookbook/cpp/source/compute.rst

 Defining and Using Compute Functions
 ====================================

-This section contains (or will contain) a number of recipes illustrating how to define new "compute functions" or how to use existing ones.
 Arrow contains a "Compute API," which primarily consists of a "registry" of functions that can be invoked.
-Currently, Arrow populates a default registry with a variety of useful functions.
-The recipes provided in this section show some approaches to define a compute function as well as how to invoke a compute function by name, given a registry.
+Currently, Arrow populates a default registry with a variety of functions, which we call "compute functions".
+This section contains (or will contain) a number of recipes illustrating how to define compute functions or how to use existing ones.

 .. contents::